Chronic Obstructive Pulmonary Disease (COPD) (cont.)

 It is not clear if air pollution causes COPD.
 However, if it does, the effect is small when compared to cigarette smoking.

-The use of solid fuels for cooking and heating may cause high levels of indoor air pollution, which may then lead to the development of COPD.
+The use of solid fuels for cooking and heating may cause high levels of indoor air pollution, which may then lead to the development of COPD, especially in underdeveloped countries where cooking with wood or coal is common.

 Some patients who develop COPD have airway hyperresponsiveness, a condition in which their airways overreact to airborne irritants, such as secondhand smoke and air pollution.